D4wnstar/aetherwisp/Nuclear physics/Structure/Nuclear Fermi gas model.md

 Let's integrate the above expression to get the number of occupied absolute zero states, which go up to the Fermi momentum $p_{F}$:
 $$n=\int_{0}^{p_{F}}n(p)dp=\frac{V p_{F}^{3}}{6\pi^{2}\hbar^{3}}$$
-Actually, this is an underestimate, because we are ignoring [[spin]]!
+Actually, this is an underestimate, because we are ignoring [[Spin]]!
 Each momentum state hosts *two* nucleons, since they are spin 1/2 particles.
 Thus, the correct number is double that:
 $$n=2\frac{V p_{F}^{3}}{6\pi^{2}\hbar^{3}}=\frac{V p_{F}^{3}}{3\pi^{2}\hbar^{3}}$$
 Remember that this is true for both protons and neutrons, and that thanks to being at absolute zero, the number of occupied states is identical to the number of particles in the gas.
 As such, we can express the proton and neutron number pretty easily in terms of the Fermi momentum:
 $$N=\frac{V(p_{F}^{n})^{3}}{3\pi^{2}\hbar^{3}},\qquad Z=\frac{V(p_{F}^{p})^{3}}{3\pi^{2}\hbar^{3}}$$